fpetrola/dragome/t2/template-engine.md

 #Template Engine
+The idea behind this template aproach is to separate completly both worlds: graphic design and developers world.
+This is a basic proposed workflow for these roles interaction:

+1. Graphic designer creates a first version of static HTML pages
+2. Developer adds all data-template attributes to important elements
+3. Developer sends modified HTML pages back to designer
+4. While developer continues creating components based on those HTML pages, the designer continues improving the design of HTML pages in parallel, making changes over the static content but taking into account of preserving "data-template" attributes.
+5. Each time there is a new version of static content provided by designer it will be integrated in the application just updating html files to this version, no modifications to source code will be required.
+In fact any role will be able to update this UI changes just changing HTML files.

 HTML templates are based in pure HTML files.
 It is not required to be XHTML o well formed HTML, any HTML will work if it can be parsed by a browser.
 Also no special tags are required, and sub templates (placeholders) are identified using custom data attribute "data-template" which is a standard mechanism.

 This is how it works: for each element containing data-template attribute, template engine creates an instance of Template class following the same structure of HTML.
 ``` HTML
 <html>